luminarily/bookofmormon/_posts/2017-02-24-conspiracy.md

 Don't be naive.
 Corruption seeks: MONEY.
 POWER.
 EVASION OF LAW.
 At *any* cost.

-Conspiracies exist, and we must wake up from the slumber that mainstream media entrances us with if we are to see the truth.
+Conspiracies exist, and we must wake up from the slumber with which mainstream media entrances us grasp the context of reality - if we are to recognize the truth.

 [1]: https://www.lds.org/manual/preparing-for-exaltation-teachers-manual/lesson-23-obedience-the-first-law-of-heaven?lang=eng